xAPPO/MQTT/README.md

 # Instructions:
 (preliminary)

-# Initial setup:
+# Initial setup:  (this now includes an install bug workaround step)

-1) Install both the main app MQTT and the device driver for MQTT Client and optionally MQTT text.
+1) Install both the main app MQTT code and the device driver code for MQTT Client and optionally MQTT text.
-2) From 'Devices' "Add Virtual Device" selecting the "MQTT client" device driver, name the broker device as you wish, make up a Device Network ID e.g. the IP of the broker.
-Important:  Do NOT create two MQTT client drivers as this causes known issues.
+2) Now install the app using 'Add User App' .
+It may hang don't worry.
+Do NOT install the device manually.
+3) Go to apps and run MQTT then you need to look for a device called 'MQTT Child device driver' - manually delete this device and restart your hub.
+A new device driver will be auto created
-3) Configure this device to access your existing MQTT broker using the 'Preferences' section on the next screen in the device driver then click 'Done'.
+4) Configure your mqtt broker using the MQTT Broker menu in the app.
 You must enter the IP (or URL) e.g. tcp://192.168.1.78:1883 ,  username / password are only required if your broker needs them.
 NB include  tcp:// at the start of the entry.
-4) Launch the MQTT app, it has three setup pages each with multiple sections , the first page covers individual devices and the second and third pages are optional.
-The second page is for the 'manual' importing of existing MQTT devices into HE and the third for automatic discovery of devices into HE using either homie or HA statestream 'discovery'.
-Configuring the second and third pages is optional.

-On the first page click 'Configuration' and from the 'MQTT Broker' dropdown select the MQTT client device you just configured in step 3

-Give you hub a name in 'Hub Name'

-Next an important step that is required for speed:
-The MQTT app can only interact with HE devices that you give it permission to use.
-To make it possible for the app to know and match the names of all your devices on the first page click 'Configuration' and then at the bottom click this button "IMPORTANT: Enable all your devices for app access<" and enable all devices by clicking the top option.
-Please as you use the MQTT continue to check that all devices remain enabled - especially as you add new devices.
-This speeds up the app considerably rather than the fallback of having to loop through every device individually.
+5) In the Configuration option the MQTT app, it has six setup pages some with sub sections.
+They are all optional and only needed for that named functionality

-For the time being ignore all other options and select 'Next' on the first and then second page and 'Done' on the third.
+For the time being ignore all other options and select 'Next' / 'Done'
 .. you should see something similar to this in the log.

 Log: